 Gregory 45L Maven Backpack for Traveling Europe

 This Gregory Maven 45L Backpack for travel in Europe is a highly recommended pick!
 It’s seriously durable and spacious, yet only weighs 3.2 lbs.
 The fit of this backpack is outstanding, and users absolutely rave about how comfortable it is due to the suspension, lower back cradle, and breathable foam upper panel!

-A traveler says, “Really like the light weight and comfortable fit of Gregory Maven packs.
+A traveler says, “Really like the lightweight and comfortable fit of Gregory Maven packs.
 It’s streamlined but still holds a lot and fits well with minimal adjustment.”

-One user says, “Bought this backpack for Europe trip and it’s been great so far.
+One user says, “Bought this backpack for a Europe trip and it’s been great so far.
 It sits nicely on my back and hips and is very comfortable.
-It’s amazing the amount of stuff you can get it there when you pack right!”
+It’s amazing the amount of stuff you can get there when you pack right!”

 Arc’teryx Aerios 45L Backpack for Traveling in Europe

 The Arc’teryx Aerios 45L is a sleek and cool-looking Europe travel backpack that’s also super practical and makes a great carry on.
 It’s spacious, and can fit so much inside!
 This pack is amazing for any type of European travel, whether it’s exploring an urban city or hiking through the countryside!

 The material is durable and protective, and users report that it feels super snug and comfortable to wear, even after long periods of time.
 It’s also lightweight!